unascribed/FlexVer/SPEC.md

 how they will be referred to in the rest of this document.

 ## Decomposition
-The core of a FlexVer comparison is the *decomposition* of the input string.
-A "component" is a run of codepoints that are either all digits, or all are not digits.
+The core of a FlexVer comparison is the *decomposition* of the input string into a series of *components*.
+A *component* is a run of codepoints that are either all digits, or all are not digits.
 Decompositions in this document will be represented with spaces separating all components, like so:

 `1 .
 0 .
 1 _ 01 -pre 1 +exp 2`